BetaHuhn/repo-file-sync-action/README.md

 GIT_EMAIL: The e-mail address used to commit the synced files.
 Defaults to the email of the GitHub PAT
 GIT_USERNAME: The username used to commit the synced files.
 Defaults to the username of the GitHub PAT
 TMP_DIR: The working directory where all sync operations will be done.
 Defaults to `tmp-${ Date.now().toString() }`
 DRY_RUN: Run everything except that nothing will be pushed.
+Defaults to false
+SKIP_CLEANUP: Skips removing the temporary directory.
+Useful for debugging.
+Defaults to false
 ```

 ## 📖 Examples